jlkaus/pkgtools-extras/README.md

-difficult to use pieces of those programs to find and/or fetch packages programmatically, let alone do some of the kernel package management I prefer (such as keeping around several older kernel versions, side-by-side, but still allow using tools to retrieve and isntall the newer kernel versions for evaluation).
+difficult to use pieces of those programs to find and/or fetch packages programmatically, let alone do some of the kernel package management I prefer (such as keeping around several older kernel versions, side-by-side, but still allow using tools to retrieve and install the newer kernel versions for evaluation).